 Advancing technology means that your perimeter security policy should be enforced on a user, content and application basis.
 This means you can be more targeted than previously.
 For example:

-- Is someone is trying to download a file from webmail?
+- If someone is trying to download a file from web-mail?
 You can automatically stop this and prevent it from happening.

 - Has Dropbox become an unofficial file-sharing tool?
 You may identify this as a risk – but the use of Dropbox and other unauthorised file-sharing solutions can be managed through the firewall.

 - Before employees are allowed to VPN in, check – do they have the latest patch installed on their device?

 This evolving technology makes managing security much easier than it used be, when policies had to be based on protocols and IP addresses.

 Mobile is challenging existing business models and creating complexity.
 As more devices become available, we will see more of them connected to our networks.

 There is nothing you can do to prevent the increasing use of devices, but you can take steps to help secure them.
 Take back control and proactively push updates to approved devices from a centralised management console.
 You can blacklist or white list particular applications to further manage risk.

 4. Consider outsourcing security management